 If you're a beginning cook, need everything, and are on a tight budget, this is a great way to go.
 It's not All-Clad level performance (though close), and some people have had quality issues (warping, pitting), which is typical for a set at this price point.
 But it comes with a lifetime warranty, and Tramontina has a reputation for great customer service.
 For these reasons, it's well worth the risk.

 Remember, you only get the great pieces in the 12-piece set, not the 8- or 10-piece.
 So if you decide to go with Tramontina, the 12-piece is the set to buy.

 to buy the tramontina tri-ply clad stainless 12-piece set:

 Buying cookware is easy--there are tons of options to choose from at every price point.
 But buying the best cookware set you can afford, one that meets most of your needs and requires the minimum amount of shelling out more money to complete your collection: now that's an interesting challenge.
-Here, I've given the best options at different price points, as well as all the logic behind these choices.
+Here, we've given the best options at different price points, as well as all the logic behind these choices.

-I hope this has helped you find a cookware set that you can love and that will serve you well for years--decades, even.
+We hope this has helped you find a cookware set that you can love and that will serve you well for years--decades, even.